viorik/ELSDc/README.md

 need for parameter tuning.
 The algorithm is described in the following
 manuscript:

-  "Joint A Contrario Ellipse and Line Detection" by V. Patraucean, P. Gurdjos, and R. Grompone von Gioi.
+  "Joint A Contrario Ellipse and Line Detection",
+  V. Patraucean, P. Gurdjos, and R. Grompone von Gioi.

 Demo